coderofsalvation/personality-insights/developer-overview.md

 ## Learning more about application development
 {: #learn}

-For more information about working with {{site.data.keyword.watson}} Developer Cloud services and {{site.data.keyword.cloud}}, see the following sections:
+For more information about working with {{site.data.keyword.watson}} services and {{site.data.keyword.cloud}}, see the following sections:

 -   For an introduction to working with {{site.data.keyword.watson}} services and {{site.data.keyword.cloud_notm}}, see [Getting started with {{site.data.keyword.watson}} and {{site.data.keyword.cloud_notm}}](/docs/services/watson/index.html).
 -   All new service instances use {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) for authentication.
 Older service instances might continue to use the `{username}` and `{password}` from their existing Cloud Foundry service credentials for authentication.
 For more information about authenticating to the service, see the [30 October 2018 service update](/docs/services/personality-insights/release-notes.html#October2018) in the release notes.